aaron-lam/blog/src/site/notes/Why don't students like learning.md

 ---

 202401152203

-tags:
+1. Thinking consumes lots of our energy, so our bodies often choose to complete most of the tasks using visual system instead of brain.
+In our daily lives, many tasks happen with our unconscious mind, like driving or brushing teeth.

-1. Brain isn't as good at learning as we thought.
-Thinking consumes lots of energy, so our body tends to use the visual system to complete the task instead of using brain.
-In our daily lives, most of our tasks are completed with unconsciousness, like driving, brushing teeth, etc.
+2. Curiosity helps students getting interested in learning a subject.
+However, curiosity tends to fade quickly.

-2. Curiosity helps students to get interested into the subject and increase desire to learn.
-However, curiosity only last for a very short time.
+3. Most of us enjoy thinking and solving problems by ourselves.
+When it comes to engaging students in learning, the key is to ensure the questions and homework are at the right level of difficulty.
+Students might lose interests in a hard question because the brain realize it's unlikely to solve the question and earn satisfaction.

 ---
 # Reference